Darshil-Shah178/Darshilshah178/README.md

   <h3> A Bachelor's student at <a href="https://metropolia.fi/en">Metropolia University of Applied Sciences</a></h3>
 </p>

-- I do full-stack Mobile and Web Development
+- I’m currently working on the SIMHE-app as Mobile Developer with (Flutter/Dart). 😊

+- I am a full stack developer with a focus on Android but I am comfortable working on web, iOS and hybrid apps as well

 - I always enjoy learning new skills

 #### What I have learned